ketanvagh0699/video_trim/example/README.md

 # kv_video_trim_example

-Demonstrates how to use the video_trimmer_2 plugin.
+Demonstrates how to use the video_trim plugin.

 ## Getting Started